willstepp/if/README.md

 ##TODO

--) Persist story in localStorage, using save and load functions -) Display story section in edit area
+* Persist story in localStorage, using save and load functions
+* Display story section in edit area
--) Render story tree
+* Render story tree
--) Create links to existing and new sections
+* Create links to existing and new sections
--) Export story as JSON
+* Export story as JSON
--) Export story as HTML
+* Export story as HTML
--) Export story as PDF
+* Export story as PDF
--) Export story as ePub
+* Export story as ePub
--) Export story as Kindle
+* Export story as Kindle

 Doing this, you don't duplicate content and allow the node to be aware of its location in the tree.

-Text is Markdown, where the links in the format of [text](<section id>).
+Text is Markdown, where the links in the format of `[text](<section id>)`.

 Use Vue.js for both tree and markdown editor